If you take a look at the fine print in almost every lender’s mortgage commitment, you’ll see a reference to the “Standard Mortgage Clause”.

-The improvements on the property make up a big part of the value that the lender is taking as security, so it makes sense that they insist on the Standard Mortgage Clause and coverage in the event of an insurance breach by the borrower.
+The improvements on the property make up a big part of the value that the lender is taking as security.
+So it only makes sense that they insist on the Standard Mortgage Clause in the event of an insurance breach by the borrower.